ScysData/Image-Segmentation-Project/README.md

-# Image Segmentation Project: A three-part Study of Modern Segmentation Architectures on Satellite Waterbodies image
+# Image Segmentation Project: A three-part Study of Image Segmentation Architectures on Satellite Waterbodies image

-A comprehensive deep learning project showcasing the different image segmentation architectures from classic U-Net to Nested Unet (Unet++) to state-of-the-art vision transformer models, implemented for water body detection in satellite images.
+A comprehensive deep learning project showcasing the different image segmentation architectures from classic U-Net to Nested Unet (Unet++) to vision transformer models, implemented for water body detection in satellite images.

 ## Project Overview